RU-ECE/ECE231-DigitalLogicDesign/syllabus.md

 This course covers digital logic design

+* Rapid introduction to circuits so you can build them in labs
 * Introduction to DLD, logic circuit hardware and software implementation examples.
 * Number systems and binary arithmetic.
+* Encoding data in bits (ASCII and Unicode text)
 * Analysis and synthesis of combinational circuits, Karnaugh maps, timing hazards.
 * Encoders, decoders, multiplexers, demultiplexers.
 * Arithmetic systems, comparators, adders, multipliers.